yuji-sakaguchi/yuji-sakaguchi/README.md

 Hi, My name is Yuji Sakaguchi👋
 ==========================
-Junior Computer Science undergraduate at UC Santa Barbara
+Computer Science undergraduate at UC Santa Barbara
 -------------------------------------------------
 A software engineer based in the Bay Area
 -------------------------------------------------